darewinnie/w-capstone/README.md

 # Issues

-- Unable to run my application's inference engine on Streamlit due to conflicting dependencies issue (discovered this after hours of troubleshooting).
+- Unable to run my application's inference engine (Chroma_db) on Streamlit due to conflicting dependencies issue (discovered this after hours of troubleshooting).
 The application is able to run on a local server.
 Instructions are provided below.

 # How to Run App Locally

 1. Clone repository using `git clone https://github.com/darewinnie/w-capstone.git`